-Euphorbia hypericifolia 'Diamond Frost' grows to a 50cm cushion and is spangled almost all year round with tiny, white flowers.
-It is a tough plant, coping with drought and heat, and flowering best in full sun - although some gardeners report it also blooms quite well in shade, even under trees.
+Euphorbia hypericifolia 'Diamond Frost' grows to a 50 cm cushion and is spangled almost all year round with tiny, white flowers.
+It is a tough plant, coping with drought and heat, and flowering best in full sun - although it also blooms quite well in shade, even under trees.
 It can grow quite wide, so I occasionally chop it back hard to control its girth.
+I cut it all back hard in late winter.
 It is great for filling in a bare area quickly!
 It does self-seed a bit, but I have not yet found it to be a problem.
 The species name of this one is a bit hard to pin down, but it seems to be a form of the African plant Euphorbia hypericifolia - a common weed in Europe and the USA.
 It is a great filler between other plants.
 I enjoy seeing it contrasted with very dark leaves (as illustrated above) but it is a suitable partner for almost any other plant in the garden.
 I like seeing it grown nearby bold white flowers, such as daisies; or near foliage with white flecks or markings.
 It could even be grown as an informal hedge!

 My plant survives the occasional frost (one or two light episodes per year); but in very cold areas, it should be grown as an annual, or potted up and kept under cover in winter.
 In fact, it is a great plant for a large pot and can be shaped into a sphere, as illustrated at left; or it can be grown in a hanging basket.
 I have seen a miniature version of the plant, called 'Diamond Dazzler', which might be more controllable than the usual form!